AgilionApps/all-things-agilion/README.md

 ####Maker roles

-A maker role is responsible for *building things.*
+The role of the maker is to *build things.*

 Maker schedules require zero to minimal meetings and interruptions in order to achieve a mental state of flow and creative productivity.